blazingvx/IconMapper/Readme.md

 - Load and display available drives and folders in a tree view.
 - Select and apply `.ico` files as icons for folders.
+- Preview selected icons before applying them.
+- Import multiple `.ico` files directly into the icon folder.
+- Update the icon folder path through a settings menu.
+- Help and about dialogs for user guidance.
 - Refresh folder view to reflect icon changes immediately.

 ## Getting Started